Kas-tle/wings-oci/GUIDE.md

 ## SELinux Setup

-To ensure Wings does not encounter errors due to SELinux, run:
+If you encounter issues with Wings due to SELinux, run:

 ```sh
 sudo audit2allow -a -M http_port_t
 sudo semodule -i http_port_t.pp
 ```

+Note that this will fail with SELinux has not blocked any Wings connections.
+If the is the case, your issue is likely related to something else.